 Could Therapy For Your Anxiety Make It Worse?

-Many people with anxiety consider psychotherapy for it at some point.
-One worry they may have is that working on their issues with a counselor will backfire and leave their nerves even worse than before.
+Many people with anxiety consider getting therapy for it at some point.
+One worry they may have is that working on those issues with a counselor will backfire and leave their nerves even worse than before.
 They're not happy with their current lifestyle or mental health, but at least it's familiar.
 Their lives may even be comfortable and manageable, in a stagnant, limited way.
 What if working on their anxiety causes it to flare up and sets off a downward spiral, and they lose what little they already have?
 Nervousness feels awful.
 It's totally understandable that if someone thinks they have it more or less under control, that they wouldn't want to risk undoing all that.

 Below I'll share my thoughts on this worry, and how likely therapy is to make things much worse.
 Some of the ideas also apply to working on your anxiety yourself using self-help material.

 The quick answer: Most of the time therapy might cause some acceptable short-term stress.
 In rarer cases, if someone is already struggling with a ton of anxiety, they should be reasonably careful that therapy doesn't push them too far.
 Here's more detail:

 What do you mean exactly by making your anxiety "worse"?